-In March 2005 a fourteen-year-old girl and her family reported to police that she had been lured to Epstein’s lavish Florida estate by female peers under the guise of getting paid to give Epstein a massage, and was subsequently molested by the millionaire.
+In March 2005 a fourteen-year-old girl and her family reported to police that she had been lured to Epstein’s lavish Florida estate by female peers after being told that she would receive payment for giving Epstein a massage.
+She stated that she was subsequently molested by the millionaire.

-As is described in the federal indictment that was unsealed on Monday, the blueprint of her story—the cash-for-massage proposition from another female peer, and then being molested once at Epstein’s mansion—is one shared by at least 80 women, most of whom were from low-income backgrounds and between the ages of 13 and 16 when the alleged events transpired in the early-to-mid 2000s.
+As described in the federal indictment that was unsealed on Monday, the blueprint of her story—the cash-for-massage proposition from another female peer, and then her molestation at Epstein’s mansion—is one shared by at least 80 women, most of whom were from low-income backgrounds and between the ages of 13 and 16 when the alleged events transpired in the early-to-mid 2000s.

 The initial 2005 report gave way to an increasingly expansive investigation by Palm Beach police, which was later passed on to the FBI, that revealed a network of young teenage victims spread out between Florida, New York, and New Mexico.